 Project Budget = Cost Baseline + Management Reserve

-The difference between the Contingency Reserve and Management Reserve
+The Difference between Contingency Reserve and Management Reserve

-The following are a few differences between the contingency reserve and management reserve:
+The following are a few differences between contingency reserve and management reserve:

 - Contingency reserve is used to manage identified risks, while management reserve is used to manage unidentified risks.

-- Contingency reserve is an estimated figure based on Expected Monetary Value (EMV), or the decision tree method.
-Management reserve is calculated as some percentage of the cost or duration of the project.
+- Contingency reserve is an estimated figure.
+Management reserve is a percentage of the cost or duration of the project.

-Here is where the discussion about the contingency reserve and management reserve ends.
-If you have any comments, you are free to post them in the comment section.
+Here is where the discussion about contingency reserve and management reserve ends.
+If you have any comments, you are free to post them in the comments section.

 This topic is important from a PMP and PMI-RMP exam point of view.
-You may see a few questions on this topic in your PMP and PMI-RMP Test.
+You may see a few questions on this topic in your test.